RoverPlatform/rover-ios/README.md

 You can use these observer callbacks in your app to (for example) adapt your app's user interface when the user is in a specific place.

+## Messages

+Using the [Rover Messages App](https://app.rover.io/messages/) you can create messages that are delivered to your users when a proximity event is triggered or on a specific date and time.
+You can attach push notifications to your messages that will be delivered along with your messages.
+Additionally you can attach content to your messages.
+The content can be a landing page authored in the [Rover Messages App](https://app.rover.io/messages/) or it can simply link to a website.
+A message can also trigger functionality within your app through a deep link and can have custom data attached.

-## Notifications
+### Notifications

-Rover's messaging system uses notifications to alert the user when their device is asleep or when your app isn't running.
-To enable this feature your app must register for notifications, which can be done via the following mehod call:
+Call the `Rover.registerForNotifications` method to enable your app to deliver notifications.
+Similar to the `Rover.startMonitoring` method you can call this as part of your initialization logic or you may wish to call this at a later time.

 ```swift
 Rover.registerForNotifications()
 ```
+In order for Rover to deliver notifications your app to deliver notifications the user must accept a permission dialog similar to location monitoring.

+Rover's messaging system uses notifications to alert the user when their device is asleep or when your app isn't running.
+To enable this feature your app must register for notifications, which can be done via the following mehod call:

 This method also triggers an alert asking for permission the first time it is called.
 Again you can do this right after your setup code in AppDelegate or you may choose to do it at a later point.
 The Rover SDK needs a few more hooks in your AppDelegate to fully enable notifications, so make sure the following delegate methods are passed onto Rover.